magento/merchdocs/src/sales/checkout-step1-shipping.md

 ![]({% link images/images/select-in-store-delivery.png %}){: .zoom}
 _Checkout: Shipping Method_

 This shipping method allows for a pickup location to be selected.
 If the customer has an account, the default pickup location address is entered automatically, but can be changed if needed.
+Click **Select other** and a list of the available pickup locations appear.

 ![]({% link images/images/select-in-store-delivery-populated.png %}){: .zoom}
 _Checkout: Default Pickup Location_